elixirschool/elixirschool/lessons/advanced/escripts.md

 ## Getting Started

-To create an executable with escript there are only a few things we need to do: implement a `main/1` method and update our Mixfile.
+To create an executable with escript there are only a few things we need to do: implement a `main/1` function and update our Mixfile.

 We'll start by creating a module to serve as the entry point to our executable.
 This is where we'll implement `main/1`: